 Anger is a consuming emotional reaction to perceived hurt, injustice, and provocation.
 Many times, anger triggers a response that is irrational, when this occurs, we lose control of our ability to reason.
 Once reason is off the table, anger takes behavior to the next level, and this is when anger becomes destructive.
 Anger itself is a holdover from our evolutionary journey, it was deemed important to survival, it protected us from danger and therefore it is connected to the flight or fight response.

 How Anger Quotes Can Help

 Anger quotes are a great way to recognize anger for what it is and quotes on anger can help redirect the focus.
 Because reaction to anger is a learned response, new neuron connections can change our reaction to anger.
-Reading and thinking about letting go of anger quotes brings attention to the emotion from different points of view, and this provides support for anger control efforts.
+Reading and thinking about anger quotes brings attention to the emotion from different points of view, and this provides support for anger control efforts.

 While anger management quotes and quotes about letting go of anger can support positive thoughts on controlling anger, there are times when professional counseling can help.
 Sometimes the anger response is too powerful to control because it hides other feelings that need to be addressed.
-When reactions and actions to anger become volatile, talking with a trusted therapist can do more than take the edge off, it can change how you recognize and react to anger.
+When reactions and actions to anger become volatile, talking with trained therapist can do more than take the edge off, it can change how you recognize and react to anger.